1. Best contribution by a new apprentice - Hayley Navarro, LB Westminster

 In response to Covid-19, Joseph has gone above and beyond his usual duties.
 He volunteered to be redeployed to the Islington Distribution Centre to provide deliveries to food banks and vulnerable people across the borough.
 Within two weeks, he was promoted to Logistics Manager and shortly after, he was promoted again.
 Joseph adapted quickly and alongside the coordination of the centre is responsible for all operational staff.
 His leadership has resulted in the effective and increased delivery of both emergency food parcels and surplus food deliveries during a time when these provided a lifeline for some residents of Islington.

-Cllr Georgia Gould, Deputy Chair of London Councils and Executive Member for Skills and Employment, said:
+Cllr Georgia Gould, Chair of London Councils, said:

 “This year marks 10 years since the first London Borough Apprenticeship Awards was held to celebrate the outstanding achievements of apprentices working for London boroughs and their supply chains.